 3.)
 Adjust Your Lifestyle

 Making a budget can sometimes reveal that you’re running a deficit.
-If this is the case, you need to change your lifestyle as soon as possible, especially if your only option to make ends meet to borrow even more money (for instance, by getting one or more new credit cards).
+If this is the case, you need to change your lifestyle as soon as possible, especially if your only option to make ends meet is to borrow even more money (for instance, by getting one or more new credit cards).

 4.)
 Get Help Planning Your Retirement